LeftsideMartian/IoTBay-Project/README.md

 To Run The Project:

-Open 2 terminals, side by side in VsCode:

-Every time you make a change, run:

-`mvn package`

-In the other terminal, just run the following & leave it open for as long as you are developing:
+In a terminal, run the following & leave it open for as long as you are developing:
 `mvn jetty:run`

 Then, open a web browser & visit: `http://localhost:8080`